shawntabrizi/substrate-collectables-workshop/3/auction-a-kitty.md

 We will go through each auction and resolve it:

-1. We transfer the kitty from its `owner` to the winning `high_bidder`
+1. Before writing to storage we check kitty owner, high bidder, and make sure the bidder is not the kitty owner (if they are equal, it means no bidders).
+2. The winning bidder's reserved balance will be freed using the `unreserve` function.
-2. Then we pay the final bid price from the bidder to the owner
+3. We pay the final bid price from the bidder to the kitty owner.
+4. We transfer the kitty from its `owner` to the winning `high_bidder`.
-3. Finally, we should cleanup the storage by removing the resolved auction from `<KittyAuction>` and `<Auctions>`.
+5. Finally, we cleanup the storage by removing the resolved auction and its bids from `<Bids>`, `<BidAccounts>`, `<KittyAuction>`, and `<Auctions>`.

+We also add a check to `_transfer_from` function for disabling any sales of the kitty while there is an open auction.

 ## Your Turn!